-20.6 Save mini-template
+21.6 Save mini-template

-In addition to the custom templates as in the Toolbox, you can also save your own variants with self-defined properties for objects and effects.
-Many objects, such as the gradient, spectrum or particle object, and effects, such as the image-before-image effect, already come with mini templates.
+In addition to the custom templates and in the Toolbox, you can also save your own variants with self-defined properties for objects and effects.
+Many objects, such as the gradient, spectrum or particle object, and effects, such as the Picture-in-picture effect, already come with mini templates.
 These can be supplemented with your own variants.